 Mike Rooney | 312-401-3454 | E-mail Mike Rooney

-For more information about real estate, see TITLE INSURANCE: LAW AND PRACTICE (IICLE®, 2019).
+For more information about real estate, see REAL ESTATE TAXATION: EXEMPTIONS, ASSESSMENTS, AND CHALLENGES (IICLE®, 2020).
 Online Library subscribers can view it for free by clicking here.
 If you don’t currently subscribe to the Online Library, visit www.iicle.com/subscriptions.